Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 For example:

 - **Cost Savings**.
 You may see a trend showing how much cost was saved through automation over the past month.
+- **Revenue Earned**.
+Monitor the income generated through specific interactions, processes, or transactions managed by the AI Agent.
 - **Time Saved**.
 Track how many hours were saved as tasks were handled automatically by the AI Agent instead of a human agent.

 For more information on how the data is calculated, refer to [Goals](../../../insights/dashboards/goals.md) in the Insights documentation.